tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 change it to something not common as the default `22` would be known by you as well as the perpetrator.
 As someone rightfully said, security lies in obscurity.

+- Use your public key to ssh into the machine instead of password login as suggested.

 - protect ssh with fail2ban

  Fail2ban can mitigate this problem by creating rules that automatically alter your iptables firewall configuration based on a predefined number of unsuccessful login attempts.
 This will allow your server to respond to illegitimate access attempts without intervention from you.